 - More than a third (35%) of participants are currently unaware of the availability of financial incentives such as tax reliefs and allowances to support investments in carbon footprint mitigation and other sustainability or climate change projects.

-We hope you find this report an interesting read.
-Please do get in touch if you would like to discuss any of the findings in more detail.
+Please do get in touch if you would like a full copy of the report or to discuss any of the findings in more detail.